 This spot is a must-visit in Miami!
 Try the Bandeja Paisa here, which includes various types of meat, rice, eggs, avocado, and beans, all on one plate.

 This Latin American restaurant in Miami is a cozy, family-friendly restaurant with a juice bar nearby that serves traditional Cuban cuisine.

 This is the most authentic Cuban restaurant you will find in the Sweetwater area, the Latin restaurant has a lush family atmosphere and a unique aroma that will make you realize that you are moving to the West, just south of Florida.

-The Scrambled Eggs stuffed with tomatoes, onions, green peppers, delicious and rich worth trying.
-You can eat at the window or wait and if you live nearby you can order from local or neighbours.
+The Scrambled Eggs stuffed with tomatoes, onions, and green peppers, are delicious and rich and worth trying.
+You can eat at the window or wait and if you live nearby you can order from locals or neighbors.

 OLA American Restaurant Miami Beach

 2360 Collins Ave, Miami Beach, FL 33139

 OLA Hotel is a sophisticated restaurant that offers sophisticated Latin cuisine with specialty cocktails and good wines.
 It’s a great Latin dish off the coast of Miami, including Cuba, Argentina, Peru, Brazil, and all the Latin American influences.

 The location of the OLA at the hotel makes it look like a beautiful open-air restaurant.
 There is still an excellent ceviche-style selection and many other delicious appetizers.
 From beverages to main courses in Miami, this is the place to eat and drink.